matthewvb77/BuzzCode/README.md

 ## Tips and Tricks
 To achieve the best results, be as specific as possible.

-Please also be careful with what you run.
+Please also be careful with what you run!
+This extension runs real code with real consequences.

 ## How it works

 The Testwise extension provides an AI-to-Computer interface to an OpenAI GPT model.